 There are a few events each year where we are paid to speak or present seminars on the RVing lifestyle.

-In addition to the RVSEF Conference, we are asked to speak at various RV shows, rallies, and functions.
+We are asked to speak at various RV shows, rallies, and functions.
 Your attendance at these events supports the RV industry and allows the promoters to provide better and better consumer education.